DuyPhanQuang/kyobi_customer_android/ReelPlaybackTechnical.md

 Disposed ExoPlayer instances for pages outside a range of ±2 from the current page with a 500ms debounce.
 Used setPriority to prioritize playback for the current page (C.PRIORITY_PLAYBACK) and preloading for others (C.PRIORITY_PLAYBACK_PRELOAD).

-Caching with MediaCache
+Caching with ReelMediaCache
-File: MediaCache.kt
+File: ReelMediaCache.kt
 Implemented a SimpleCache with a 500MB limit using LeastRecentlyUsedCacheEvictor.
 Added cache clearing logic based on age (1 day) and usage state.
 Configured CacheDataSource with flags FLAG_BLOCK_ON_CACHE and FLAG_IGNORE_CACHE_ON_ERROR for better cache performance.